Advances in the Shannon Capacity of Graphs: Introduction

 \section{Introduction}

-The Shannon capacity of graphs, introduced by Claude Shannon in \cite{Shannon56}, equals the maximum transmission rate at which a receiver can accurately recover information without error, with the communication channel represented as a graph.
-In this graph, the vertices represent the input symbols and any two vertices are adjacent if and only if the corresponding input symbols can be confused by the channel with some positive probability.
-This concept establishes a significant link among zero-error problems in information theory and graph theory, prominently featured in multiple surveys \cite{Alon02,Alon19,Jurkiewicz14,KornerO98,CsiszarK01}.
+The Shannon capacity of a graph, introduced by Claude Shannon in 1956 \cite{Shannon56}, is a central concept bridging zero-error information theory and graph theory.
+It characterizes the maximum rate of zero-error communication over a noisy channel when the channel is modeled by a graph whose vertices represent the input symbols, and two vertices are adjacent if and only if the corresponding symbols can be confused by the channel with positive probability.
+This notion establishes a fundamental link between zero-error problems in information theory and graph theory, as surveyed extensively in \cite{Alon02,Alon19,Jurkiewicz14,KornerO98,CsiszarK01}.

 The calculation of the Shannon capacity of a graph is notoriously difficult (see, e.g., \cite{Alon98,AlonL06,BocheD25,GuoW90}), and only the capacity of a some families of graphs are known (e.g., Kneser graphs \cite{Lovasz79}).
-The computational complexity of the Shannon capacity has extended the research towards finding computable bounds on the capacity and exploring its properties \cite{BuysPZ25,BoerBZ24,BiT19,BukhC19,Haemers79,HuTS18,Knuth94,Lovasz79,CsonkaS24,Simonyi21}.
+The computational complexity of the Shannon capacity has extended the research towards finding computable bounds on the capacity and exploring its properties \cite{Alon98,BuysPZ25,BoerBZ24,BiT19,BukhC19,Haemers79,HuTS18,Knuth94,Lovasz79,CsonkaS24,Simonyi21}.